Coatings for turbine blades

 The activity of Al maintained at the surface of the substrate defines two categories of deposition methods: low and high activity, also referred to as outward and inward diffusion respectively.

-inward and outward aluminide coatings microstructures
+Inward and outward aluminide coatings microstructures

 The structure and composition of the coating depends on the substrate, implying that coatings must be tailored for a given alloy.
-Aluminide coatings lack ductility below 750 oC.
-One of the major problems faced by aluminide coatings is thermomechanical fatigue, as cyclic strains induced by temperature gradients in the blades can lead to thermal fatigue cracks.
+Aluminide coatings lack ductility below 750 °C. One of the major problems faced by aluminide coatings is thermomechanical fatigue, as cyclic strains induced by temperature gradients in the blades can lead to thermal fatigue cracks.

-Influence of Substrate
+Influence of substrate

 The substrate composition strongly influences the final microstructure of the system, in a manner which also depends on the process.

-In low activity/outward diffusion coatings, the alloying elements present in the substrate will also tend to diffuse into the coating layer, to an extend limited by their solubility.
+In low activity/outward diffusion coatings, the alloying elements present in the substrate will also tend to diffuse into the coating layer, to an extent limited by their solubility.
 In high activity/inward diffusion coatings, they enter in solution the compound layer in formation, or as precipitates potentially forming during the treatment.

 Of the elements present in the alloy, titanium is thought to be particularly detrimental to the oxidation resistance of such coatings, as it leads to the formation of TiO2 crystals which break the alumina layer.